OuassimMilous/ARP-DroneSimGame1/readme.md

 Short Definitions of Active Components:

+    Master (master.c):
+        Purpose: Creates the shared memory and the semaphores and it forks the processes and launches the other active components.
+        Primitives Used: Shared memory, semaphores, file operations, fork.

     Server (server.c):
         Purpose: Manages shared memory and logs drone positions.
         Primitives Used: Shared memory, semaphores, file operations.